-- In order to qualify for Medicare under age 65 due to a disability, you must: - Qualify for Social Security Disability Insurance (SSDI) benefits - Have received SSDI payments for at least 24 months - HIV status alone generally does not qualify for SSDI - People with HIV can still qualify for SSDI by meeting the medical requirements for another physical or mental health condition.
+- In order to qualify for Medicare under age 65 due to a disability, an individual must: - Qualify for Social Security Disability Insurance (SSDI) benefits - Have received SSDI payments for at least 24 months - HIV status alone generally does not qualify for SSDI - People with HIV can still qualify for SSDI by meeting the medical requirements for another physical or mental health condition.

-Audience Poll #2
+Poll #2

 What is the most common reason why clients at your organization are becoming eligible for Medicare?
+(Select one.)

 - Turning 65 and aging into Medicare

-- Under 65 with a qualifying disability
+- Having a qualifying disability under age 65

-- Other (chat in your response)
+- Having ESRD or ALS